 Our Environmental Conservation Online System contains information on Utah Prairie Dog and can be accessed here.
 Our Mountain Prairie Region also maintains a web site dedicated to the Utah prairie dog, which can be accessed here.

-The Status of the Species was last updated August 2010, and can be viewed by clicking here.
+The Status of the Species was last updated May 2014, and can be viewed by clicking here.
+(Update Coming Soon)

 Training Workshop Information